shubham12412/ds-algo-learning/paytm-to-next-journey/stack/README.md

 https://www.geeksforgeeks.org/number-nges-right/

-https://www.geeksforgeeks.org/maximum-product-of-indexes-of-next-greater-on-left-and-right/  (ask in interview ,solved in one pass, only one stack )
+https://www.geeksforgeeks.org/maximum-product-of-indexes-of-next-greater-on-left-and-right/  (ask in interview ,solve in one pass, only one stack )

 3)